 - Rinne test—to test if the hearing loss is due to nerve problems

-Hearing loss cannot be reversed.
+Hearing loss cannot be reversed but further loss may be slowed.
 The goal of treatment is to reduce problems from hearing loss.
-Other steps may help to slow further hearing loss.
 Options are:

 - Techniques to improve communication